nolberto82/alttpr/README.md

 <img width="256" height="224" alt="alttpr - NoGlitches-open-ganon_xvJoNK51yJ_000" src="https://github.com/user-attachments/assets/8cd7d8a5-f962-467a-8d55-70cfdb011297" />

-Can toggle a travel menu by holding L and pressing R
+Can toggle a travel menu by holding L and pressing R(outside only).
+Down/Up to move and Left/Right to change worlds.
+Press B to choose location.